benspaghetti/benspaghetti.github.io/index.md

 ## Internet Archaeology
 (not the journal)
 I am proposing the study of internet archaeology.
 The Internet is large place, containing more information than we could ever find.
-For
+I am especially interested in the location of rare and old files on the internet.

+The below file is scanned from Imperial College London's library.
+Indeed, this file is accessible to many, and I am sure many libraries in London or the UK in general contains this book.
+Yet the UK is only home to under 68 million people.
+It would not be possible for people in other places in varying social and financial positions to easily access such a file. (so in fact internet archaeology is just a fancier way of saying internet browsing lmao)

 My proudest find is a pre-Grothendieck algebraic geometry textbook.
 You may take a look [here](https://drive.google.com/file/d/14mK90E8XDn2F4dEvfJ56SLfwxevUg8HZ/view?usp=sharing).
-I hope internet police do not take down this website lol.
+I hope internet police do not take down this website :).

 [Read more](iarchaeology.md)
 ## About Me